kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Binding of anti-receptor antibody
 	E. Complement activation

-#### Answer: B. Systemic anaphylaxis - ?
+#### Answer: B. Systemic anaphylaxis - TRUE

+Exposure to the allergens of a bee sting is a cause for systemic anaphylaxis for some people.
+A bee sting will precipitate a type I hypersensitivity reaction and adrenaline (epinephrine) can be life saving in this situation.

+Local immune complexes are a feature of type III hypersensitivity with farmer’s lung.
+Macrophages have a major role with type IV hypersensitivity reactions.
+Myasthenia gravis is an example of an anti-receptor disease of an autoimmune nature (type II hypersensitivity).
+Antibody is directed against acetylcholine (ACh) receptors.
+Many myasthenia gravis patients have a thymoma or thymic hyperplasia.
+Complement activation is a feature of type III hypersensitivity reactions.

 ### Q3.69
 A 22-year-old woman has a solitary thyroid nodule.
-Which of the following statements about a solitary thyroid nodule is true?
+Which of the following statements about a _solitary thyroid nodule_ is true?

 	A. Hot nodules are much more likely to be neoplastic than cold ones - F
 	B. Ultrasonography is a useful investigation for distinguishing cystic from solid lesions